Rafael Hernández Airport: Future expansion

-A January 16, 2010, news report stated that the Federal Aviation Administration (FAA) approved a master plan to redevelop the Rafael Hernández Airport in Aguadilla that would involve an investment of $1 billion over the next 20 years.
+A January 2010, news report stated that the Federal Aviation Administration (FAA) approved a master plan to redevelop the Rafael Hernández Airport in Aguadilla that would involve an investment of $1 billion over the next 20 years.
 In 2010, the Aguadilla airport had two commercial passenger gates.
 The master plan calls for a total of 30 commercial passenger gates.

 There are also plans to expand the airport access road.

-There are official plans to renovate the runway to coincide with FedEx’s expansion.
-There are plans to add a second runaway to the airport.
+There are plans to renovate the runway to coincide with FedEx's expansion.
+There are plans to add a second runway.

-In June 2021, an official plan of expansion was announced by the Puerto Rico Ports Authority and paid by the FAA.
+In June 2021, an expansion plan was announced by the Puerto Rico Ports Authority and paid by the FAA.
 The expansion plan includes building a new runway to replace the current one completed by 2027 as the current runway has only five years left of service, having been built in the 1930s for World War II.

 Aside from the new runway, a new passenger terminal and three new cargo warehouses are planned to be built.
 The Puerto Rico Ports Authority seeks to bring back airlines with the new expansion.
 There are also plans to renovate the airport's facilities including bathrooms, relocating stores, adding jet bridges and more.